XPO Logistics Inc. (XPO) is ready for next Episode as it posted an annual sales of 12,806 M

 XPO Logistics Inc. (NYSE: XPO) Trading Performance Indicators

-Check out the current performance indicators for XPO Logistics Inc. (XPO).
-In the past quarter, the stock posted a quick ratio of 1.10.
+XPO Logistics Inc. (XPO) is currently performing well based on its current performance indicators.
+A quick ratio of 1.10 was reported for the most recent quarter.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.48.
-Likewise, its price to free cash flow for the trailing twelve months is 48.32.
+Likewise, its price to free cash flow for the trailing twelve months is 47.64.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 6.71, a number that is poised to hit 1.34 in the next quarter and is forecasted to reach 5.75 in one year’s time.